Frequently Asked Questions (FAQ’s)

 How many federally recognized American Indian/Alaska Native tribes and villages are in the United States?

-There are 574 federally recognized tribes.
+There are 574 federally recognized tribes located throughout the United States.

 How many federally recognized tribes are in California alone?

-California has 109 federally recognized tribes.
+California is the home to 109 federally recognized tribes.

 How many federally recognized tribes are in San Diego County?